-Founded in 1999, IDW started as an award-winning publisher of comic books, graphic novels, and trade paperbacks, based in San Diego, California, and has grown into a fully integrated media company that now includes IDW Games, IDW Entertainment, Top Shelf Productions, and the San Diego Comic Art Gallery.
-Two of the original founders, Ted Adams (CEO & Publisher) and Robbie Robbins (EVP), still actively manage the company, along with IDW’s executive team, which consists of Greg Goldstein (President & COO), Chris Ryall (CCO), Matt Ruzicka (CFO), David Hedgecock (Editor-in-Chief), and David Ozer (President, IDW Entertainment).
+Founded in 1999, IDW quickly rose to prominence as an award-winning publisher of comic books and graphic novels, cultivating a formidable library of world-renowned licensed brands and creator-owned original concepts.
+Based in San Diego, IDW has since grown into a fully integrated media company now including IDW Games, IDW Entertainment, Top Shelf Productions, and the San Diego Comic Art Gallery.

-IDW Publishing is regularly recognized as one of the top four comic book publishers in the US.
+IDW Publishing is regularly recognized as one of the top comic book publishers in the US.
 Over 80 IDW titles have appeared on The New York Times Best Sellers list.
-In FY2015 alone, IDW published over 500 unique comic book titles and over 250 graphic novels.
+The company publishes approximately 450 comic books and 220 graphic novels annually.

 IDW Publishing is also home to acclaimed imprints such as; The Library of American Comics, which publishes classic comic reprints; Yoe!
 Books, a partnership with Yoe!
-Studio; and the multiple award-winning IDW Artist’s Edition line which includes Frank Miller’s Daredevil, Jack Kirby’s Kamandi, Mike Mignola’s Hellboy, Dave Gibbons’ Watchmen, Charles Schulz’s Peanuts, and many more.
+Studio; Black Crown, home of Eisner-nominated Lodger and Femme Magnifique; and the multiple award-winning IDW Artist’s Edition line which includes Frank Miller’s Daredevil, Jack Kirby’s Kamandi, Mike Mignola’s Hellboy, Dave Gibbons’ Watchmen, Charles Schulz’s Peanuts, and many more.
 In 2015, IDW acquired Top Shelf Productions, an award-winning publisher of graphic novels.
-Top Shelf is known for publishing works of literary sophistication, including the #1 New York Times and Washington Post Best Seller March by Congressman John Lewis, Andrew Aydin, and Nate Powell and the authorized graphic-novel adaptation of Hunter S. Thompson’s Fear and Loathing in Las Vegas.
+Top Shelf is renowned for its works of literary sophistication, including the #1 New York Times and Washington Post Best Seller March by Congressman John Lewis, Andrew Aydin, and Nate Powell; and the authorized graphic novel adaptation of Hunter S. Thompson’s Fear and Loathing in Las Vegas.

 IDW Games publishes both creator-owned and licensed tabletop games.
-The division was launched in 2014 and has quickly found success with one of the top-selling card games of the year, the Geekie Award winning Machi Koro.
-IDW Games offers a mix of popular licensed games, such as The X-Files and CHEW, as well as strategic hobby games, such as Fire & Axe and Awesome Kingdom.
+The division launched in 2014 and found immediate success with one of the top-selling card games of the year: the Geekie Award-winning Machi Koro.
+IDW Games offers a mix of popular licensed games, such as Dragon Ball Z and Batman the Animated Series, as well as strategic hobby games, such as Towers of Arkhanos and Tonari.

-In 2015, IDW opened the San Diego Comic Art Gallery, a unique, new, and dynamic space designed to educate and engage the local San Diego community and the region of Southern California with sequential comic book and graphic arts.
+In 2015, IDW opened the San Diego Comic Art Gallery.
+The SDCAG is a unique and dynamic space designed to educate and engage the local San Diego and larger Southern California communities with sequential comic book and graphic arts.
 The SDCAG is located in the NTC in Liberty Station and contains a gallery of original art from comics and animation, a retail space, a working artists’ studio, and a research library.